adamrudolf-becube/software-testing-basics/README.md

 2) the battery has votlage
 3) the wires transfer electricity

-If all of these are true, they can still fail as a system, for example because the lightbult and the battery are not designed for the same voltage.
+If all of these are true, they can still fail as a system, for example because the lightbulb and the battery are not designed for the same voltage.
 Module tests are to validate these kind of interactions.
-It validates that if you put together already tested units, they still work.
+It validates that if you put together already tested and workin units, they still work together as a system.
 After module tests pass, you can consider the "module" as a working block of your software.

 ### Other types